sqlxpert/infra-as-code-aws-nocoug/README.md

    a.
 EC2 Instance

       The EC2 instance must be in the same VPC as the RDS instance.
-You must install suitable Oracle client software on the instance, using the package manager for your operating system.
 Note the security group identifier exported by the _InVPC_ security group pair stack as `SecGrp-DefaultVPC-OracleDB-Client-App-InVpc-Id`.
 In the [EC2 Console](https://console.aws.amazon.com/ec2/), add the security group to your EC2 instance.

    b.
 Local system

       Confirm the current [public IP address](https://whatismyipaddress.com/) of your local system.
 Create a change set for the _ExVpc_ security group stack, replacing `127.0.0.1` in the _ingress_ rule with your public IP address.

+7. Test network connectivity.

-7. Note the database endpoint and port, which are exported by the database instance stack.
-Use those values, plus the master username `master` and the master password that you entered, to connect.
+   Note the database endpoint and port, which are exported by the database instance stack as RdsInst-_StackName_-Endpoint and RdsInst-_StackName_-Port, where _StackName_ is the name you assigned to the database instance stack.

+   On your EC2 instance or your local system, run `telnet `_`endpoint`_` `_`port`_, where _endpoint_ and _port_ are the values that you have noted.

+   If the connection fails, Telnet will eventually exit.
+If the connection succeeds, Telnet will wait for activity.
+In that case, hold down the Control key and press the ']' key; this is the standard "escape" code.
+Then, type `quit`.

+8. Optionally, connect to the database from your EC2 instance or your local system.

+   Install suitable Oracle client software in the manner appropriate for your operating system.

+   Connect using the endpoint, port, and master user name (`master`), and the master user password that you entered when you created the database instance stack.

-8. Delete the database stack.
+9. Delete the database stack.
 Then, in the [RDS Console](https://console.aws.amazon.com/rds/), **delete the sample database instance without saving a final snapshot**.

-9. Delete the remaining sample CloudFormation stacks.
+10. Delete the remaining sample CloudFormation stacks.

+## Feedback

+I appreciate corrections, comments and suggestions.
+Pull requests are most welcome.
+Thank you!